wmsalves/personal-blog/src/articles/how-not-to-get-a-job-in-spain.md

 I moved onto the onboarding: documentation, signing contracts, and more.

-> Tip: At the negotiation stage, always ask for a bigger salary than your expectation.
+> Tip: At this stage, always ask for a bigger salary than your expectation.
 You will never get disqualified for it.
 If you are participating in multiple hiring process, use that as leverage.

 ## Bad Ending